joehdodd/Web-App-Dashboard/README.md

 # Web App Dashboard
-Building a mock web app!
-Using some vanilla JS and the Chart.js plugin.
+This is a mock web app.
+Using vanilla HTML, CSS and JS, and the Chart.js plugin, you see the basic layout of a web application.

 https://joehdodd.github.io/webappdashboard/